 Kakamega Kakamega County, Kenya Travel Guide

-From short getaways to comprehensive explorations, these tips offer a framework for your visit to Kakamega.
-Whether you have a few days or weeks, diverse opportunities await.
+From quick getaways to comprehensive explorations, these tips offer a framework for your visit to Kakamega.
+Regardless of whether you have a few days or weeks, diverse opportunities await.

 Consider what you most wish to experience—wildlife, culture, relaxation, or adventure—and let these plans guide your journey.